 Once you have the name of someone, their email is simply:

-Step 3: Ask to Meet Informally with an Officer
+Step 3: Ask to Meet Informally or Talk on the Phone with an Officer

-Officers are far more receptive to your concerns if you discuss them informally in person.
+Officers are far more receptive to your concerns if you discuss them informally in person or on the phone.
+Sending faceless emails will likely make you seem a keyboard warrior.

-The most effective way to resolve an issue is to meet with an officer in person to informally discuss the matter.
+The most effective way to resolve an issue is to meet with an officer in person to informally discuss the matter, or failing that, to call them on the phone.

 It can often be useful to meet in an area and walk around if the problem is a localised one.

-You may be surprised at how keen officers can be to meet in person, even if it is only for five or ten minutes – it gives them an excuse to get out of the office, after all.
-The advantage of meeting in person is that in a more relaxed and informal setting, officers are much more likely to communicate openly and honestly about a problem.
+You will likely be surprised at how keen Camden officers can be to meet in person, even if it is only for five or ten minutes – it gives them an excuse to get out of the office, after all.
+The advantage of meeting in person is that in a more relaxed and informal setting, officers are much more likely to communicate openly and honestly about a problem and say what can and cannot be done.
 It is certainly the case that officers are afraid to let slip any detail by email in case it be used against them.
 This is the reason why written responses are often so bureaucratic and unhelpful.

 Time and time again we see that individuals who have had a bad experience with a particular officer through email will come away much happier after a face-to-face meeting with them.
-Even the most helpful Camden officer appears extremely bureaucratic by email.
+Even the most helpful Camden officer appears extremely bureaucratic by email, due to Camden’s strange work culture.

 In contacting the person found in Step 2, you should politely ask for a meeting with an officer to discuss the problems clarified in Step 1.
 If all has gone to plan, you should have been given an email of a senior member of staff who will pass your email down to a more junior officer.

 This is useful, as a junior officer will both be ‘watched’ by their manager in how they deal with your (so far informal) complaint, but also junior officers tend to be more helpful than senior ones.
-Senior officers often have more of a public profile and are much more guarded about what they say and do.
+Senior officers often have more of a public profile and are much more guarded about what they say and do, as they need to ‘represent’ Camden.

 Officers will be keen to resolve the problem informally as it also means avoiding the burden of potentially processing a formal complaint.